Solihull: Sport

-There are several local level cricket clubs across Solihull, including Hampton and Solihull CC and Solihull Municipal CC, both of whom compete in the Warwickshire Cricket League and Arden Sunday Cricket League.
+There are several local level cricket clubs across Solihull, including Hampton and Solihull Cricket Club and Solihull Municipal Cricket Club, both of whom compete in the Warwickshire Cricket League and Arden Sunday Cricket League.
+The Scorers, on Streetsbrook Road is the home of Moseley Cricket Club, who played their first recorded match on the ground in 1956.
+As ECB National Club Cricket Championship winners of 1980, Moseley have achieved numerous championship titles over the years in the Birmingham and District Premier League.